 - □ Wipe off the surface of the control power transformer.
-(Fig. 60) - Check the condition of the primary fuses and fuse clips.
-Check all screws for tightness. - Check that the primary stab clips which mate with the withdrawable contactor carriage are tight and properly aligned with the carriage stabs.
+(Fig. 48) - ☐ Check the condition of the primary fuses and fuse clips.
+Check all screws for tightness.

-Fig. 60 Inspect Control Power Transformer
+Fig. 48 Inspect Control Power Transformer

-Page 48 MAINTENANCE AFTER A FAULT CONDITION
+Page 40 MAINTENANCE AFTER A FAULT CONDITION

-The following covers procedures to return to service a medium voltage controller which has been required to interrupt a load side shortcircuit or ground fault.
+The following covers procedures to return to service a medium voltage controller which has been required to interrupt a load side short-circuit or ground fault.
 These procedures are not intended to cover devices such as wiring and motors, which may also require attention.